open-trackers/.github/profile/README.md

 * Refactor projects to share code, both to ease maintenance and facilitate the development of new tracker apps.
 (Don't repeat yourself.)

+* Data and business logic should be backed by unit tests.

 ## Contributions

 The code is licensed with MPL-2.0 and where the copyright is held by [@reedes](https://github.com/reedes)’s OpenAlloc LLC.